North Korean balloons drift into Seoul presidential complex – DW – 07/24/2024

 South Korean authorities did not say if President Yoon Suk Yeol was present at the compound when the trash balloons landed.
 Earlier South Korean presidents had their office at the Blue House in the historic Jongno district, but Yoon instead has moved to work on official duties at the Yongsan complex.

-The South Korean Joint Chiefs of Staff earlier on Wednesday reported that the balloons from North Korea were north of Seoul and warned citizens to be vigiliant.
+The South Korean Joint Chiefs of Staff earlier on Wednesday reported that the balloons from North Korea were north of Seoul and warned citizens to be vigilant.

 Tenth round of North Korean trash balloons enter South since late May